Sometimes, simply showering ourselves with love is one of the most deeply healing gifts we can offer.

 Want a simple, nourishing lip balm that’s smooth, glossy, and hydrating?
 Beauty Balm is perfect for your lips, too.
 Try keeping some in a small cosmetic jar to take with you on the go.

-Ayurveda recommends cleansing the teeth with substances that are both bitter and astringent, as these tastes are naturally cleansing and antimicrobial.
-Tooth powders have long been used in India and are easy to make at home.
+Ayurveda recommends cleaning the teeth with substances that are both bitter and astringent, as these tastes are naturally cleansing and detoxifying.

 Oiling the Hair and Scalp